-- Examine strategies in building collaboration and managing conflict. - Recognize diversity, and historic, artistic, and literary expressions.
+- Use quantitative reasoning to solve problems in a field of study. - Examine strategies in building collaboration and managing conflict. - Recognize diversity, and historic, artistic, and literary expressions.

 General Education Courses (32 Semester Hours)

 Please view the University College General Education Requirements page for a list of courses.